 Bryan comes home from school sometimes, and I can see that he is testing out a phrase or an idea he has learnt from his teachers or his friends.
 That teaches me a lesson as well; what do I think about this or that?
 How should I react to a particular idea?
 Sometimes, I don’t know until I’ve heard it and maybe asked a few questions.
-I’ve probably not always got it right, but I try and revisit it when I haven’t to learn about it.
+I’ve probably not always got it right, but I try and revisit it when I haven’t.

 There are always going to be challenges around technology; Bryan doesn’t have a games console at the moment, and during a lesson around Online Safety at school, we found out that he is the only person in his class without one.
 I don’t mind him playing games – he has a tablet and can download certain games from the Play Store, and he came from foster care with a Nintendo DS, but has barely touched it – but not games like Fortnite.
-Other kids have access to them, and that’s down to their families; I always say to Bryan that I only think about what’s right for is as a family, not about what’s right for families I’m not parenting!
-He’s not actively bothered, to be fair, and he surprised me when he went to a couple of birthday parties recently where there was some gaming; I thought he might come away desperate for a console (I was prepared for the discussion), but he didn’t seem tremendously fussed.
-He agreed that he might like multi-player games, but we also discussed how safe they were and how much time he would get on them – and decided that it wasn’t high on his list of priorities right now.
-Good, because I wasn’t planning on getting one any time soon …
+Other kids have access to them, and that’s down to their families; I always say to Bryan that I only think about what’s right for us as a family, not about what’s right for families I’m not parenting.
+He’s not bothered, to be fair, and he surprised me when he went to a couple of birthday parties recently where there was some gaming; I thought he might come away desperate for a console (I was prepared for the discussion), but he didn’t seem tremendously fussed.
+He agreed that he might like multi-player games, but we also discussed how safe they were and how much time he would get on them – and he decided that it wasn’t high on his list of priorities right now.

 Being confident means finding out things that interest you, not that interest other people.
 I didn’t want Bryan to choose gaming as a hobby just because his mates liked it – and, so far, he is content to play with his friends, but it doesn’t seem to be something that he is desperate for when he’s home.
 So I prefer to encourage that perspective, because it’s an important lesson to learn; he enjoys dance and swimming, science-fiction (I’m secretly delighted about that one, as I was hoping we could share that interest), and sports.
 All good stuff, and I will happily invest my times to give him those opportunities; if his interests change, then we’ll talk about it.
-One option I’m giving him is when he finishes all the levels in his swimming class; does he want to move on to the higher-level Swim School, swap to an extra dance class, or try an entirely new hobby instead for balance?
+One option I’m giving him is what he wants to do when he finishes all the levels in his swimming class; does he want to move on to a swimming club or fun lesson, swap to an extra dance class, or try an entirely new hobby instead?
 Within reason, I’m giving him the choice to make for himself; it shows him that I respect his point of view and want to give him opportunities in life.

 Being a single parent means that I have to balance being the disciplinarian and being the encourager, sometimes within the space of five minutes.
 That can be difficult, as I sometimes struggle to shift perspectives very quickly and need a bit of time to think about things before I react.
 But I’ve also learnt how to manage my own emotions somewhat better; I recognise my triggers more so, and I try to take a moment to think about how I’m going to react before I actually do – and, when it’s done, move on.
 I am someone who can hold onto memories too much, and I have to learn when my lad needs to move one for both our sakes – and when he needs to learn a lesson.